OSE-127/Lusvertikimab

 OSE-127/Lusvertikimab, is a monoclonal immunomodulatory antibody targeting the CD127 receptor, the alpha chain of the interleukin-7 receptor (IL-7R) that induces a powerful antagonist effect on effector T lymphocytes.
 Interleukin-7 is a cytokine which specifically regulates the tissue migration of human effector T lymphocytes.
 The blockage of IL-7R prevents the migration of pathogenic T lymphocytes while preserving regulator T lymphocytes which have a positive impact in autoimmune diseases.

-• First anti-IL7R mAb positive efficacy study enabling pathway of future development to potential First-in-Class Interleukin-7 antagonist
+– First anti-IL7R mAb positive efficacy study enabling pathway of future development to potential First-in-Class Interleukin-7 antagonist in autoimmune and inflammatory diseases.

 Besides immuno-inflammation, OSE-127 has also demonstrated great therapeutic potential in immuno-oncology through positive efficacy preclinical results in Acute Lymphoblastic Leukemia (ALL), a very aggressive tumor.
 Novel targeted immunotherapies are urgently needed to address relapsed/refractory (R/R) form of the disease, especially in T-ALL where the need for novel therapies is significant.